Bare foot in Burma…27th September – 5th October 2017

 The people are extremely shy and curious, but all that is needed to break the ice is a smile.
-You will be rewarded with discovering gentle hospitable people – and why travellers describe the Burmese as the “the nicest people in the world.”
+You will be rewarded with discovering gentle hospitable people – and why travelers describe the Burmese as the “the nicest people in the world.”

 The Retreat is hosted by Liz Costigan from Byron Yoga Lounge – who is a Certified Junior Intermediate Level One teacher and follows the teaching of BKS Iyengar.
 She brings years of dedication and experience for both beginners and students wishing to expand their knowledge and practice of yoga, as well as years of Asian travel experience!
 Liz has undertaken years of training in the most recognized form of yoga that is a tool for awareness – catering for each individual to cultivate a deeper sense of the self to restore balance of the body, mind and heart.

 Experience yoga for all levels – in the stunning region of Inle Lake, central Myanmar.
 The lake is densely inhabited by many different tribes and surrounded by hazy Blue Mountains at 1328 meters above sea level.

 Included in Retreat Cost

-- All meals – vegetarian or seafood option
+- 8 night’s accommodation at Inle Lake – All meals – vegetarian or seafood option

 2. A visit to Kakku Pagoda – which is one of the oldest and most fascinating archaeological sites in Myanmar, with thousands of pagodas of various shapes, sizes and descriptions dotted within the Kakku Pagoda compound.
 To reach Kakku Pagoda we travel through Taunggyi – a town on a steep mountain side in the southern reaches of the Himalaya which is mainly inhabited by Shans ethnic group and is known for its scenic beauty.

-This trip takes approximately an hour from our accommodation.
+Enjoy the stunning picturesque beauty of the lake, mesmerizing twilight scenery and unique atmosphere.
 Gliding on the lake in a boat propelled by a local leg-rower you can visit plantations on floating islands and the floating markets with ethnic tribes in their colourful traditional costumes.

 Included 1.
 Airport pick -ups from HeHo (flying from Yangon or other destinations within Myanmar)